Designed By: Johnny Waters

 Over time, other rides were added to the old miniature golf site starting with Jumping Dragon in 2009, then Red Rock Rally and Tipsey Tea Cups in 2013.
 Two more were added in 2017 – Ruka Safari in the northwest corner and Flying Tigers, taking Bulgy’s spot in the southwest corner.

 Now Bulgy resides behind Jumping Dragon, not far from another aquatic-style ride – OdySea.
 It has been repainted with all new fencing and a covered operator’s booth.
 The old Bulgy The Whale feature from Putter Around The Park has also been repainted and placed in a flower bed next to the ride.
 Coincidentally, it’s not far from where the Bulgy The Whale obstacle was located for the miniature golf course.

 As shown in the photos, the paint scheme has changed several times over the years.
 The original bright, multi-colored whales were all given the same light blue color and new faces in the early to mid-1960s.
 In the ’70s they seem to have been given new faces while retaining the same blue color.
 In the next decade they were turned into killer whales with a design closely resembling Shamu, the popular star of SeaWorld.
 It was probably around 2004 when the black and white scheme changed to grey and white.
 The new 2017 colors alternate between the killer whale style and a sparkly, blue and white.

 A windstorm with gusts up to 99 miles per hour ripped through the park at the end of Labor Day Weekend in 2020.
 Bulgy was among the casualties of the storm when a large tree crashed down on the ride and damaged some of the carriers.
-Whether or not it will be back in 2021 is uncertain, but it’s likely that the park’s maintenance department will try their best to get it in working order again.
+In late fall, Lagoon posted photos on social media of a single Bulgy at different areas of the park and announced on December 9th that he would return for the 2021 season.

 more from lhp